Can Solar Panels Power an RV Air Conditioner?

 • May not

-Can you imagine traveling around the country without ever having to stop for gas?
+Can you imagine traveling around the country without ever stopping for gas?

 It might seem like sci-fi, but the future is already here.
-The very latest electric RV innovation was put together by a German RV company called Dethleffs.
+A German RV company called Dethleffs developed the latest electric RV innovation.

 This RV motorhome was specifically built to be taken on the open road.
-Barely an inch of the RV exists that isn’t covered in Solar panels, so you shouldn’t need to worry about running out of juice or struggling to find a charging station.
-In total, this RVV has 334 square feet of thin-film solar panels, which are able to deliver 3,000 watts of energy.
+Barely an inch of the RV that isn’t covered in solar panels exists, so you shouldn’t worry about running out of juice or struggling to find a charging station.
+This RVV has 334 square feet of thin-film solar panels, delivering 3,000 watts of energy.

-The RV rocks a 107-horsepower electric motor that’s been built on the company’s own Iveco Daily Electric chassis.
-However, you are limited to 100 miles on a full charge, due to the rather diminutive 228-Ah sodium-nickel-chloride battery.
-The upside is the battery is fully expected to last at least 1,500 charges or 250,000 km.
+The RV has a 107-horsepower electric motor built on the company’s Iveco Daily Electric chassis.
+However, the rather diminutive 228-Ah sodium-nickel-chloride battery limits you to 100 miles on a full charge.
+The upside is that the battery is fully expected to last 1,500 charges or 250,000 km.

-This RV isn’t just a traditional motorhome, but is classed as an e-home!
-It features many smart features such as driver assistance, smart windows, and a 1st class heating and cooling system.
+This RV isn’t just a traditional motorhome—it’s an e-home!
+It features many smart features, such as driver assistance, smart windows, and a first-class heating and cooling system.

 The e-home utilizes Victrom Energy products for solar gear, including panels, chargers, and inverters.
-Not only will the solar panels charge the RV batteries, but you can run a host of appliances, as well as charge your phone and laptop.
+The solar panels will charge the RV batteries, and you can run a host of appliances and charge your phone and laptop.

 Dethleffs Managing Director, Alexander Leopold, said: